Partridge Family Drama: Susan Dey's David Cassidy Crush Went Unrequited

-Considering the fact that Cassidy was on the radar of every girl in America, it should come as no surprise that Susan Dey, had a “thing” for him as well.
-Cassidy was a “groupie magnet” and had quite a female following.
-His poster was tacked to the wall of many young girls’ bedroom walls and they would dream about what they would do if they ever had a chance to meet him; or better yet, date him.
+Considering the fact that Cassidy was on the radar of every girl in America, it should come as no surprise that Susan Dey, had a thing for him as well.
+Cassidy was a groupie magnet and had quite a female following.
+His poster was tacked to the wall of many young girls’ bedroom walls and they would dream about what they would do if they ever had a chance to meet him -- or better yet, date him.

 Sadly, for Susan Dey, she wasn’t on the short list, or even the long list, of romantic interests for Cassidy.
-She was just as smitten with him as everyone else.
+She was just as smitten with him like everyone else.
 Many girls would have loved to have been in her shoes, working side by side with Cassidy every day.
 From the outside, looking in, she had it made.
 She had what would appear to be unlimited access to and attention from him.

 Dey’s hopeless infatuation with Cassidy did not go unnoticed on the set of The Partridge Family.
 Shirley Jones, Cassidy’s real-life stepmother, knew all too well what was going on.
-She often told Dey that a relationship was not likely to be in their future and that Cassidy viewed her as "the sister he never had”.
+She often told Dey that a relationship was not likely to be in their future and that Cassidy viewed her as "the sister he never had."
 The truth, however, was that she didn’t want Dey to get hurt.
 The talks didn’t get through to Dey; she had a huge crush that just wouldn’t quit.

-Years later, Dey did not take kindly to his “tell-all” about their little tryst.
-It was not something she ever intended to share with the public and that put a strain on their friendship.
+Years later, Dey did not take kindly when Cassidy spilled the beans about their little tryst in his memoir.
+It was not something she ever intended to share with the public, and that put a strain on their friendship.
 He reportedly attempted to apologize to Dey but she never responded.
 By all accounts, they never spoke again before Cassidy passed away.